-Reference Nature of change Effective date (annual reporting periods beginning on or after) Likely impact on initial application AASB 16 Leases AASB 16 replaces AASB 117 Leases and sets out the principles for the recognition, measurement, presentation and disclosure of leases.
+Reference Nature of change Effective date (annual reporting periods beginning on or after) Likely impact on initial application or services.
+To achieve that principle, an entity shall apply all of the following steps: a) identify the contract with a customer; b) identify the separate performance obligations in the contract; c) determine the transaction price; d) allocate the transaction price to the separate performance obligations in the contract; and e) recognise revenue when (or as) the entity satisfies a performance obligation.
+Consequential amendments to other Standards are made by AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15.
+AASB 16 Leases AASB 16 replaces AASB 117 Leases and sets out the principles for the recognition, measurement, presentation and disclosure of leases.
 AASB 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognise a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligations to make lease payments.
 A lessee measures right-of-use assets similarly to other non-financial assets (such as property, plant and equipment) and lease liabilities similarly to other financial liabilities.
-As a consequence, a lessee recognises depreciation of the right-of-use asset and interest on the lease liability, and also classifies cash repayments of the lease liability into a principal portion and an interest portion and presents them in the statement of Cash Flows.
+As a consequence, a lessee recognises depreciation of the right-of-use asset and interest on the lease liability, and also classifies cash repayments of the lease liability into a principal portion and an interest portion and presents them in the statement of cash flows applying AASB 107 Statement of Cash Flows.
+AASB 16 substantially carries forward the lessor accounting requirements in AASB 117 Leases.
+Accordingly, a lessor continues to classify its leases as operating leases or finance leases.
+Early application is permitted provided the entity also applies AASB 15 Revenue from Contracts with Customers at or before the same date.
 1 January 2019 The entity has not yet assessed the full impact of AASB 16 as this standard does not apply mandatorily before 1 January 2019.